How Best Visit The Temples in Bagan & Ride In A Bagan Hot Air Ballon

 First though, when you come to Bagan make sure you organise to fly in a hot air balloon.
 It’s THE best way to experience the temples.

 THE FIRST RULE IS TO BOOK IN ADVANCE!
 The Bagan Hot Air Balloon is almost impossible to book once you’re here.
 It’s super popular, so make sure you book in advance.
 I booked with these guys (Golden Eagle), and all the operators are pretty much the same price point and have the same experience.
 Just make sure you book online in advance.
 You can do that here.

 There are 3 hot air balloon companies in Bagan:

 - Golden Eagle – the company I used, and it was AMAZING!

 The companies operate from October till April, when they are almost completely sold out in advance, so book online first!
 The prices and standards are all the same.

 With all companies, get picked up at 5am, have a quick brekkie, and watch the hot air balloon get filled.
 The flight lasts about 90 minutes, and then when you’re done you have a champagne toast, and back to the hotel around 10am

 How Best To Visit The Temples in Bagan; A 2 Day Bagan Itinerary

 First off, you need 2 days in Bagan ideally.
-One for a morning riding the famous Bagan hot air balloon, followed by a half-day of the temples.
+One day for a morning spent riding the famous Bagan hot air balloon, followed by a half-day of the temples.
 And the second day, an early start to watch the balloons from ground level, an amazing visual too, followed by a full day at the temples.
 So factor 2 days for your time in Bagan.

 Bagan (the town) is separated into Old BagAN, New Bagan and Nyuang U. The temples are in Old Bagan.
 The main hotels, bars and restaurants are in Nyuang U. And the locals generally stay in New Bagan.
 I recommend you stay in Nyuang U.